Removal of Institutional Charges and Removal of Financial Aid Policies

 - A "Post-withdrawal Disbursement" is a financial aid or loan disbursement that the student was eligible for prior to withdrawal, but had not yet received.

 Removal of Institutional Charges

-Students who choose to reduce their course load for reasons other than documented and verified medical or hardship reasons, whether they completely withdraw from the university or not, will receive a removal of tuition, course fees, and other associated fees consistent with the following policy (also available in the Office of the Registrar and the Student Financial Services Office).
+Students who choose to reduce their course load for reasons other than documented and verified medical or hardship reasons, whether they completely withdraw from the university or not, will receive a removal of tuition, course fees, and other associated fees consistent with the following policy (also available in the Office of the Registrar and the Student Accounts Office).
 Generally, there is no adjustment of registration fees, penalties or fines.

 Each "week" refers to 6.363% of session length.
 The drop fee is $25.

 |2nd "week":||90% of tuition charges removed, drop fee assessed|